allanvalk/blackfish-fire-support/README.md

 * Make sure unit has **radio** and **laser designator** equipped.

 ## Known Bugs
-* ~~`laserTarget casOperator != objNull` condition doesn't care if laser off, because for some reason laser target constantly exits at unknown coordinates.~~
+* ~~`laserTarget casOperator != objNull` condition doesn't care if laser off, because for some reason laser target constantly exits at unknown coordinates.~~ - Fixed
 * Make sure unit has designator batteries and laser designator is **on**.
 * Support of this script in **multiplayer** or on a **dedicated server** is not tested.